ahmadfajar/vue3-mdb-example/README.md

-# Vue MDBootstrap Example
+# Vue MDBootstrap Examples

-This repository contains examples on how to use the Vue MDBootstrap v2.x components.
+This repository contains examples on how to use the Vue MDBootstrap v2.1 components.

 ## Recommended IDE Setup